 Expensive car premiums hit everyone hard and weigh you down if you’re on a budget.
 Most people opt for the least amount of insurance possible as a quick fix to get by.

-This is what the Minnesota Department of Commerce calls “minimum car insurance coverage”.
+This is what the Minnesota Department of Commerce calls “minimum car insurance coverage in Minnesota”.
 But if you carry no car insurance or a policy with less protection, they can fine you or even impound your vehicle.

 You deserve the cheapest car insurance so you can take care of your family and protect what matters most.

-We want to tell you more about car insurance with minimum limits to avoid legal consequences and stressing over finances in a crash.
+We want to tell you more about Minnesota car insurance minimums limits to avoid legal consequences and stressing over finances in a crash.

 Required Minnesota Auto Insurance Coverage